binary-ibex/vp-fetch/README.md

 ```

-select the country from the list and press enter.
+Select the country from the list and press enter.

 ![Select the country](images/image_1.png)